nsh87/ehrcorral/docs/usage.rst

 **Ref:** :py:class:`ehrcorral.ehrcorral.Herd`

 To performing record-linkage on the Herd, you call its ``corral()`` method.
-This method requires as input a function which performs phonemic name compression.
+This method requires as input a function which performs phonemic name compression, for Record blocking purposes.
 For convenience, Soundex, NYSIIS, metaphone, and double metaphone implementations have been included.
-Below, double metaphone is used:
+Below, double metaphone is used.
+If you are not yet familiar with blocking methods, please consult :ref:`record-blocking-label` in the documentation.

 .. code-block:: python